sryczu6-create/idrusd-arimax-garch/README.md

 2. Open the notebook and run all cells top to bottom (Jupyter, or Google Colab):

    ```
-   jupyter notebook "Forecasting IDR-USD with ARIMAX-GARCH.ipynb"
+   jupyter notebook "Forecasting_IDR_USD_with_ARIMAX_GARCH.ipynb"
    ```

-   The notebook reads `merged_data_clean.csv` from the same folder and reproduces Tables 2-4, the robustness check, and Figures 1-4.
+   The notebook reads `merged_data_clean.csv` from the same folder and reproduces Tables II-V, the Johansen cointegration test, the robustness check, and Figures 1-4.

 All forecasts are strictly out-of-sample: at each rolling origin the model is re-estimated using only past observations, and the exogenous regressors are held at their last observed level over the forecast horizon, so no future information enters any forecast.

-## Citation

-If you use this code or data, please cite:

-> Lobo, S. Y., Syam, R., & Sanusi, W. (2026).
-Forecasting the IDR/USD exchange
-> rate using an ARIMAX-GARCH model with macroeconomic exogenous variables.
->